SureDeveloping/thrill-seeker-drf-api/README.md

 * Once the forking process is complete, a copy of the repository is created in the GitHub account.

 ### Clone this repository
 * Visit the GitHub repository. [repository](https://https://github.com/SureDeveloping/thrill-seeker-drf-api)
-* Click the Code button, located in the top right, next to the about page.
+* Click the Code button, located in the top right, next to the About page.
 * Choose between 'HTTPS', 'SSH', or 'GitHub CLI' based on your preferred method for cloning.
 * Copy the URL.
 * Open Git Bash.